HOWARD COUNTY PARENTS FOR SCHOOL MUSIC

 2. Encouragement when the going gets rough.
-In music, as in life, some things are learned easily, while others require intensive and repeated application.
+In music, as in life, some things are learned easily, while others require intensive and repeated applications.
 Parental understanding is critical.

 4. Common Sense is often not so common.
 Avoid undue stress.
-A balanced schedule of interests into which music and its practice fits as a natural element will pay big personal dividends.
+A balanced schedule of interests into which music and its practice fit as a natural element will pay big personal dividends.

 - Schedule a regular time or times each day for practice.

 - A quiet place with good lighting and ventilation aids concentrated practice.
 A music stand is a necessity.

 - The instrument must be in first-rate mechanical condition.
 The higher the quality of the instrument (and bow, reeds, mouthpieces) the higher the possibility of quality sound.

 - Praise work well done.
 A congratulatory remark may be interjected during a practice session, or later, perhaps at mealtime.